South African energy crisis: Background

-Aging infrastructure
+Ageing infrastructure

-15 power stations were commissioned between 1961 and 1996, adding a combined 35,804 MW of capacity.
+Fifteen power stations were commissioned between 1961 and 1996, adding a combined 35,804 MW of capacity.
 In the 21st century, only 9,564 MW of capacity has been added from the currently constructing power stations Medupi and Kusile.
 Many Eskom power stations are almost 50 years old and near decommissioning.
 Following the first period of load shedding in 2007 to 2008 Eskom commissioned the construction of the Medupi and Kusile coal fired power plants to expand energy production by 25%.
 The construction of these plants encountered numerous technical problems and cost overruns whilst the existing fleet of power plants were not replaced and continued to operate past their operational lifespan.